 3 formats 3 prices

-Pimsleur courses are currently offered in 3 different formats: CD, Mp3, and a monthly subscription.
+Pimsleur language programs currently offered in 3 different formats: CD, Mp3, and a monthly subscription.

 Monthly subscription: $14.95 for all levels

 Pimsleur now features a monthly subscription option.
-For $14.95 per month you get access to all of the available levels for your specific target language through the Pimsleur app (available on tablets, phones, and computers).
+According to their advertising, for $14.95 per month you get access to all of the available levels for your specific target language through the Pimsleur app (available on tablets, phones, and computers).

 This by far our favorite option, as it's the most affordable and provides the most flexibility.
 You can pay as you go and stop once you've achieved your language goals.